Maine Garden Ideas

 fairy house

-Place fairy houses under trees or shrubs, tucked between the flowers or in secluded nooks where delicate fairies can enjoy them without being disturbed.
+Tuck the fairy house under trees or shrubs or settle it into a secluded nook where fairies can gather without being disturbed.

 Copyright © 2014 Nannette Richford